 Compounding with SIP

 For someone who wishes to build up capital over the longer term and is not familiar with equity markets, investing regularly through a SIP in a mutual fund is one strategy that can ensure success to a large extent.
 What it really means is that you invest a fixed sum from your savings every month, instead of making a heavy one-time investment.Over the years, an SIP can add up to give really substantial returns.
+You can use a SIP calculator to estimate how much your investment will grow over time, even if you invest a small amount each month.
+This can help you see the power of compounding and how an SIP can help you achieve your financial goals.
 For example, a monthly SIP of Rs 1000 at the rate of 9% would grow to Rs 6.69 lacs in 10 years, Rs.
 17.83 lacs in 30 years and Rs.
 44.20 lacs in 40 years.
 The true benefit of SIP is reaped by investing at lower levels.

 A systematic investment plan (SIP) is a powerful tool to fight market volatility and benefit from the enormous potential of compounding over time.
 A SIP allows you to invest in any mutual fund by making smaller periodic investments instead of a lump sum one-time investment.
 Since this is small money flowing out at regular intervals it doesn't affect your other financial commitments significantly.
 And you’ll need SIP return calculator at all times.